-1) Officials for the Class 1A, 2A & 3A Regional Quarterfinal games must be obtained by the host school.
+The host school of a Regional Quarterfinal game must secure either two or three officials for the contest.
 All other tournament officials will be assigned through the IHSA Office.

 Note: Official Information will be posted on the Schools Center no later than the Monday of the 1st round games.